remap-cisreg/remap-pipeline/README.md

 ## Installation
 ### Requirements
- - Python 3
+ - Python > 3.11
- - Snakemake >= 5.5.1
+ - Snakemake > 8
- - Recommended : Conda/Docker/Singularity
+ - Recommended : Singularity
 ### Step by step
  1. Pull the git
  2. That's all